codewith-salman/Halloween-Landing-Page/README.md

   <img src="halloween/assets/images/desktop.png" alt="Halloween Landing Page Screenshot" width="100%"/>
 </div>

-The **Halloween Landing Page** is a spooky-themed, creative, and responsive web design built using HTML and CSS.
+The **Halloween Landing Page** is a spooky-themed, creative, and responsive web design built using HTML & CSS.
 It is designed to capture the **Halloween spirit** while serving as a festive landing page for events, product promotions, or campaigns.

 ### Key Features: